SimonDiLeoGIT/SimonDiLeoGIT/README.md

 ## 🙋‍♂️ About Me:

-I’m 23 years old Fullstack Developer with over three years of experience as web developer.
+I’m 23 years old.
+Passionate about creating efficient and impactful solutions with 3 years of experience in designing interactive user interfaces using React.js, TypeScript, HTML, and CSS, as well as developing scalable and maintainable backends with Python, Java, and MySQL.

 ### 🧰 Frontend: